ksopyla/pytorch-course/docs/story/sponsor.md

     - 🖼️ **The Digital Vault**: High-resolution Professor Torchenstein artwork, GIFs, animations, and wallpapers for your digital workspace
     - 💬 **Community Hub Access**: Join our Buy Me a Coffee community with updates, galleries, tools, and behind-the-scenes content from the lab
     - 🏆 **Wall of Computational Allies**: Your name immortalized on our sponsor page as a supporter of the rebellion
-    - 🎯 **Social Media Recognition**: Monthly thank you posts on LinkedIn and X celebrating our apprentices
+    - 🎯 **Social Media Recognition**: Thank you posts on LinkedIn and X celebrating our apprentices

     **How it works:** Sponsor on GitHub or BMC → Welcome message with Digital Vault + Community invite → Join the rebellion! ⚡️